toptive/meteor-tables/README.md

 }
 ```

+Data storage for the state information in the browser is performed by use of the `localStorage` or sessionStorage HTML5 APIs.
+To be able to uniquely identify each table's state data, information is stored using the `table_id` used on the table settings.
+If this id changes, the state information will be lost.

+Please note that the use of the HTML5 APIs for data storage means that the built in state saving option will not work with IE6/7 as these browsers do not support these APIs.

 ## Default column order

-Unless there is a saved state, you can provide to MeteorTable your desired column sort using the `default_sort` option:
+Unless there is a saved state, you can provide to **MeteorTable** your desired column sort using the `default_sort` option:

 ```js
 table_settings: {